 Major studios have the resources and film funding to churn out a bunch of movies, each targeting a different population segment.
 Most indie filmmakers (and independent film distributors) lack the millions to spend on marketing.
 So this is where niching down is essential.

-Attend any film festival and you’ll probably hear a bunch of filmmakers rattling on about how you need to build an audience for your films.
-And while this sort of talk is trendy, I think it’s a crock of crap.
-You don’t need to build your own audience.
-But you do have to identify a niche audience for your film, figure out where these people congregate both online and offline and then get your film in front of them.
+You don’t need to build your audience.
+But you do have to identify a niche audience for your film.
+Then you need to figure out where these people congregate online and offline and find ways to get your movie in front of them.

 - What’s your movie about?

 - In a sea of similar movies, what makes your film “unique?”

 - Does your movie already have an audience?

 Here are two ideas to help you see if your film has a niche audience.

 - Is there a print magazine devoted to the subject matter featured in your film?

 - Will a google search turn up large amounts of media on the subject matter?

 If you have difficulty finding built-in audiences for your subject, you may have to broaden your search.
 For example, instead of “purple pinecones,” you may need to focus on “pinecones.”
 Make sense?